-Just 1 tablespoon of cornstarch (about 8 g) has 7.2 grams of net carbs.
+Just 1 tablespoon (about 8 g) has 7.2 grams of net carbs.

-Although it would technically be possible to include that in a ketogenic diet, those carbs would be better spent on nutrient-rich foods like vegetables, fruits, or even small amounts of lentils, beans, oats, or quinoa.
+Although it would technically be possible to include that amount of cornstarch in a keto diet, those carbs would be better spent on nutrient-rich foods like vegetables, fruits, or even small amounts of lentils, beans, oats, or quinoa.